getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/index.md

 ### Per-Project Integrations (Legacy)

-These integrations are set up once per project, and are only usable in projects in which they're been set up.
+These integrations are set up once per project, and are only usable in projects in which they've been set up.

 -   [_Asana_]({%- link _documentation/workflow/integrations/asana.md -%})
 -   Campfire